(Gah, formatting. The lines are not how I wrote them, and I don’t really know how to make WordPress behave)

 She walks a coffee out to him

-and in the moment that both of their hands are on the paper cup
+and in that blesséd beat when both of their hands are on the offering

 God damn I go slow